Key Concepts

 BHLE is designed to convert model output into executable action under strict constraints.
 Trust is built through repeatable behavior, bounded state transitions, and verifiable operational rules, not discretionary intervention.

-BQAE, the BASIS Quantum Arbitrage Engine, captures cross-venue structural alpha through:
+BQAE, the BASIS Deterministic Arbitrage Engine, captures cross-venue structural alpha through:

 BOVE, the BASIS Omni-Vector Engine, coordinates multiple strategy pipelines across the broader strategy matrix.